iakta/hugocockpit/README.md

 Here, for every collection, you can see the fields and decide wether to give them some special name.
-If you give them some special name, the field value will appear in the frontmatter of the Hugo page, with the name you have chosen.
+If you give them some special name, the field value will appear in the frontmatter of the Hugo page with the name you have chosen
+If you specify `content` it will appear as the page content..
-If you don't choose any name, the field name will be used.
+If you don't choose any special name, the field name will be used and the field will appear in the frontmatter.

 You can also specify a `featured_image` if you have more than one image in the collection fields.

-Of course, you can specify standard hugo frontmatter, such as `title`, `content`, etc..
+Of course, you can specify also standard hugo frontmatter names, they will be translated.
+Some names have special meaning for the plugin:  At the moment recognized frontmatter special fields are `title`, `slug` (the name of the generated .md file), `date`, `publishdate` and of course the content: `content`.

 These values will be stored in the JSON parameter of the Hugo field, under the `hugo` keyword.